The Hidden Cost of “Just Buy VT”

 The evidence here suggests that regional slicing combined with disciplined rebalancing may provide a measurable structural advantage over a pure cap-weighted global approach.

-And unlike factor investing or tactical allocation strategies, this approach remains simple, transparent, and fully passive.
+And unlike tactical allocation strategies, this approach remains simple, transparent, and fully passive.

 Comments